Laboratory birds: refinements in husbandry and procedures

 This report sets out practical guidance on refining the husbandry and care of birds.
 Part 1 covers a range of topics that include refinements in housing, husbandry and common procedures such as restraint, identification and sampling.
 Part 2 is a species-specific section.

-Fifth report of the BVAAWF/FRAME/RSPCA/UFAW Joint Working Group on Refinement (JWGR), published in Laboratory Animals, 2001, Volume 35, Supplement 1, Pages 1-181 (Group members).
-The Report can be downloaded from this page.
+Fifth report of the BVAAWF/FRAME/RSPCA/UFAW Joint Working Group on Refinement (JWGR), published in Laboratory Animals, 2001, Volume 35, Supplement 1, Pages 1-181.
+The Report can be downloaded here.
 The JWGR organises working groups with experts from industry, academia and animal welfare to prepare reports on a variety of specific topics.
 They set out recommendations for good practice and define practical ways of reducing suffering associated with husbandry and procedures.
-Click here to see other Reports from the JWGR.
 For further information on the work of the JWG, please contact firstname.lastname@example.org.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!